IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 On Windows and macOS, files are distinguished by an extension to their filename.
-Such an extension is technically not actually required, as applications should be able to automatically detect the pcapng file format through the Block Type and Byte-Order Magic fields in the Secton Header Block at the beginning of the file, as some desktop environments other than those of Windows and macOS do.
+Such an extension is technically not actually required, as applications should be able to automatically detect the pcapng file format through the Block Type and Byte-Order Magic fields in the Section Header Block at the beginning of the file, as some desktop environments other than those of Windows and macOS do.
 However, using name extensions makes it easier to work with files (e.g. visually